IsaakBM/cesmle-ocn-fetch/README.md

 Current logic:

 1. use hindcast climatology at `0.25 x 0.25` as the baseline
-2. use IPCC/ESGF deltas at `0.25 x 0.25` as the anomaly field
+2. use IPCC/ESGF change fields at `0.25 x 0.25`
-3. add the anomaly field to the baseline
+3. add those change fields to the hindcast baseline
 4. if the final product still has missing top layers, fill them from the first deeper level with valid values
 5. write the native downscaled output at `0.25 x 0.25`